RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 ```
 Because the program owns the PDA, it can directly deduct the lamport balance from the account.

-When we transfer SOL as part of a normal wallet transaction, we don’t deduct the lamport balance directly as we are not the owner of the account.
+When we transfer SOL as part of a normal wallet transaction, we don't deduct the lamport balance directly as we are not the owner of the account.
 The system program owns the wallet, and will deduct the lamport balance if it sees a valid signature on a transaction requesting it to do so.

 In this case, the program owns the PDA, and therefore can directly deduct lamports from it.

 Some other items in the code worth calling attention to:
 - We hardcoded who can withdraw from the PDA using the constraint `#[account(mut, address = Pubkey::from_str("5jmigjgt77kAfKsHri3MHpMMFPo6UuiAMF19VdDfrrTj").unwrap())]`.
 This checks that the address for that account matches the one in the string.
-For this code to work, we also needed to import use `std::str::FromStr;`.
+For this code to work, we also needed to import `use std::str::FromStr;`.
 To test this code, change the address in the string to yours from `solana address`.
-- With Anchor 0.29, we can use the syntax `ctx.accounts.pda.sub_lamports(amount)?;` and `ctx.accounts.signer.add_lamports(amount)?`;.
-For earlier versions of Anchor, use **`ctx.accounts.pda.to_account_info().try_borrow_mut_lamports()? -= amount;`** and `ctx.accounts.signer.to_account_info().try_borrow_mut_lamports()? += amount;`.
+- With Anchor 0.29, we can use the syntax `ctx.accounts.pda.sub_lamports(amount)?;` and `ctx.accounts.signer.add_lamports(amount)?;`.
+For earlier versions of Anchor, use **`ctx.accounts.pda.to_account_info().try_borrow_mut_lamports()? -= amount;`** **and** `ctx.accounts.signer.to_account_info().try_borrow_mut_lamports()? += amount;`.
-- You don’t need to own the account you are transferring lamports to.
+- You don't need to own the account you are transferring lamports to.

 Here is the accompanying Typescript code: